 Can we expect any ACET or InTREx-CU changes to Tandem's Cybersecurity software?

 The NCUA has begun using MERIT (Modern Examination and Risk Identification Tool) to conduct exams starting in August 2021.
 MERIT is a new web-based examination platform, designed to replace the NCUA's legacy platform, ARIES.
 As such, we do not plan to integrate the InTREx-CU document request list into Tandem because doing so would not save our customers any time or effort in the examination process.
+Additionally, the pilot of InTREx-CU will end no later than August 2022.

 As NCUA examiners still expect (but do not require) that credit unions will continue to complete the CAT self-assessment portions of the ACET, Tandem will continue to offer the free and pro versions of our tool to help ensure our clients have an easy, efficient, and repeatable way to assess their cybersecurity risk and maturity.